 Singaporean passport holders can access an impressive 192 countries sans a full visa, narrowing besting Germany, Italy and Spain in equal second place at 190.
 Australia is only a little further down the list in sixth place with entry to 186 countries.

 Here are the ratings for the coveted top ten spots on the world’s most powerful passports for 2023.

-Henley & Partners rate a Japanese passport as providing hassle-free entry to some 193 countries as of 2022, one more than those from Singapore and South Korea.
+Henley & Partners rate a Singaporean passport as providing hassle-free entry to some 192 countries as of July 2023, two more than those from Germany, Italy and Spain.

-Germany and Span tied in third place with 190 counties offering visa-free entry, with the UK and Ireland ranking sixth (187 visa-free countries); New Zealand and the USA sit among the counties in seventh place, followed by Australia and Canada in the eight spot on the global leaderboard.
+Japan is now tied in third place at 189 countries offering visa-free entry, with the UK and Ireland ranking fourth (188 visa-free countries); New Zealand sits among the counties in fifth place, followed by Australia, Hungary and Poland in the sixth spot on the global leaderboard.

 The index, which uses 18 years of data, helps wealthy individuals and governments assess the value of citizenships around the world based on which passports offer the most prolific visa-free, or visa-on-arrival access.